gfiorav/carto_loves_mac/README.md

 npm install
 ```

 Let's start it up!
-(Make sure your PostgreSQL database is running, as well you Redis server).
+(Make sure your PostgreSQL database is running, as well as your Redis server).

 ```
 bundle exec rails server